-What have they been doing with my mortgage payments?
+What have they been doing with my payments on mortgage loan?

 The client has been making a mortgage payment according to the HAMP formula for almost 18 months of her Chapter 13.